hernanmd/pi/README.md

   - Add <your GitHub username> to add yourself as author below.
   - Finally, submit a pull request with your changes!
   - This project follows the [all-contributors specification](https://github.com/kentcdodds/all-contributors).
 Contributions of any kind are welcome!

+# ChangeLog

+## 0.3.3

+  - Removed unnecessary function checkLibXML()
+  - Removed --no-check-certificate for the Pharo zeroconf website
+  - Added specific platform function for installing libXML
+  - Added function installLibXMLMSYS to install 32-bit and 64-bit versions depending on platform architecture
+  - All variable names now are lowercased
+  - Started to implement function to install packages from GitHub

 # ToDo